jtpeller/jtpeller/README.md

 ### Operating Systems

-These are the Operating Systems I have worked with:
+These are the Operating Systems I have worked with.
+I currently have a desktop with Windows 11 and a laptop running Debian with KDE + Plasma.
+I also have experience using WSL.

+Previously, I had a dual-boot laptop with Windows 10 and Pop!, and I've used both Android and iOS phones.

 [![Windows 10](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge)](https://www.microsoft.com/en-us/software-download/windows10)
 [![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)](https://kernel.org/)